toyboot4e/toy-lib/README.md

 - -Wno-missing-export-lists
 ```

-We're using `Haskell2010` because `haskell-src-exts` (the parser) does not understand it, but all the extensions enabled by `haskell-src-exts` are enabled as `default-extensison`:
+We're using `Haskell2010` because `haskell-src-exts` (the parser) does not understand it, but all the extensions enabled by `GHC2021` are enabled as `default-extensisons`:

 ```yaml
 language: Haskell2010